 Knowledge is power!
 You should expect your healthcare providers to give you sufficient education about managing your disease, and information about where to access additional resources for learning.
 You should be allowed to be involved in planning your own healthcare and setting your health goals.
 You should be given the names, dosages, actions, and possible side effects of any medications your healthcare provider wants you to take.
 You should have access to your own medical records, as well as the right to share that information with others only as you deem necessary.

 3. You have the right to social justice.

 You have the right to be treated fairly in the workplace, at school, and in other public settings.
 You must be allowed time and privacy as well as a clean and safe place for blood sugar monitoring and medication administration, as well as sufficient time off for medical appointments.
 You should also have access to affordable medications and monitoring technologies.

 Are all of these rights legally enforceable?
 Many of them are.
-While you may have to champion your own cause when it comes to insisting upon adequate diabetic education at your doctor's office, you can get legal help to end discrimination at school, work, and other settings where you are being treated unfairly because of your diabetes.
+While you may have to champion your own cause when it comes to insisting upon adequate diabetic education at your doctor's office, you can get legal help to end discrimination at school, work, and other settings if you are being treated unfairly because of your diabetes or if they refuse to allow you to perform daily diabetes care.
 One place to start is by talking to a legal advocate through the American Diabetes Association.
 By calling 1-800-DIABETES, you'll be put in touch with someone who can help you to understand your legal rights and help you to take action.

 Along with rights come responsibilities.
 The IDF lays out some major responsibilities for those with diabetes.
 These include: